How US allies are preparing for a possible second Trump term

 What you need to know:

-Germany is waging a charm offensive inside the Republican Party.
+- Germany is waging a charm offensive inside the Republican Party.
 Japan is lining up its own Trump whisperer.
 Mexican government officials are talking to Camp Trump.
-And Australia is busy making laws to help Trump-proof its U.S. defense ties.
+And Australia is busy making laws to help Trump-proof its US defence ties.

 They want to avoid the cold slap that Trump’s “America First” policies dealt them last time around, which included trade wars, a shakeup of security alliances, an immigration crackdown and the withdrawal from a global climate accord.